 - TIP: Do not rely on word of mouth.
-Ask questions here or email Saskia via official Crimson email account.
+Ask questions here or email Mary Kathryn via official Crimson email account.
 Written documentation allows for more efficient dissemination of information and ensures consistency between the College and students.

 PROGRESS TOWARD ENGINEERING DEGREE

 - Scholars must declare a major within the College of Engineering prior to the start of their third semester at the University.
-Undesignated Engineering majors will be disqualified from receiving College scholarship support at that point.
+Undesignated Engineering majors will be disqualified from receiving all remaining semesters of College scholarship support at that point.